Kevin Johnson (boxer): Professional career

+Early career

 He turned pro in 2002.
-After only three fights the lanky counterpuncher was thrown in with an undefeated Olympian in Timur Ibragimov, who already had 13 victories.
-To the great surprise of the audience, Johnson held Ibragimov to a draw.
+After only three fights he fought an undefeated Olympian in Timur Ibragimov, who already had 13 victories holding him to a draw.
 Three fights later in 2004 he handily beat well-known clubfighter Robert Wiggins, who was 19–3–1 at the time.
 After being somewhat inactive in 2005 he had another good win over a clubfighter in Robert Hawkins 2006 against whom he won a shutout decision.
 He was regarded by some as America's best heavyweight prospect largely to his dominant jab.

 On April 18, 2008, at the Buffalo Run Casino in Miami, Oklahoma, Johnson defeated Terry Smith by unanimous decision.
 Johnson used his long jab and hand speed to maneuver his way around the aggression of Smith.
 Johnson scored the biggest win of his career with a TKO victory over a badly faded Bruce Seldon in September 2008 in Atlantic City.
 Johnson defeated Devin Vargas on May 15, 2009.
 Johnson was declared winner by technical knockout after Vargas's corner threw in the towel early in the sixth round.
 With the win, Johnson earned a shot at the world title.